Derry Greyhound Stadium: History

-Northern Irish greyhound tracks are unusual in the sport of greyhound racing within the United Kingdom due to the fact that they do not fall within the jurisdiction of the Greyhound Board of Great Britain.
-Instead, the Bord na gCon (the Irish Greyhound Board) oversee proceedings.
+Northern Irish greyhound tracks are unusual in the sport of greyhound racing within the United Kingdom because they do not fall within the jurisdiction of the Greyhound Board of Great Britain.
+Instead, the Bord na gCon (the Irish Greyhound Board) oversees proceedings.

 The track in Derry raced for the first time on 29 July 1932 under the leadership of Hugh Duffy.
 The track was constructed around the Brandywell Stadium football stadium, home of Derry City.

 The original track was regarded as being one of the smallest in Ireland.
-The Brandywell Greyhound Racing Company were responsible for ensuring that racing continued over the years, even during the period from 1971 until 1985 when the football was cancelled here due to the unrest in Northern Ireland.
+The Brandywell Greyhound Racing Company was responsible for ensuring that racing continued over the years, even during the period from 1971 until 1985 when the football was cancelled here due to the unrest in Northern Ireland.
 The greyhound racing was fortunate to experience just one short closure which took place in 1971 following the loss of 20 fixtures previously.
 There was a dispute between Derry FC and the greyhound management in 1968 when the weekly rent was increased from £12-6 to £20 per week.

-The track hosts an Irish Greyhound Derby trial stake every year and major events have included the James Corry Marathon, Festival Derby and Ulster 500.
+The track hosts an Irish Greyhound Derby trial stake every year and major events have included the James Corry Marathon, Festival Derby, and Ulster 500.